Pre-wedding depression is awful.

 Do you remember how it felt when screaming, “yes!” was so thrilling?
 The idea of forever with this person so exciting.
 Your friends so stoked for you.
 Your Facebook likes count up higher than ever before.
 Finally, things are going in the direction you’ve always wanted.
 Societal validation oozing out of social media.
 This is what life is all about, amirite?

 So why the hell do you feel like sleeping instead of planning a wedding?
 Why does it feel so overwhelming and anxiety-inducing?
 Next thing you know, it’s going to be three months before the wedding and you’ve done shit-all to plan the big day.
 Holy crap, now it’s time to cram everything into three months and frankly, you still just want to be in bed.

 Welcome to planning a wedding with depression.

 I set out writing this blog because pre-wedding depression isn’t addressed enough in this industry.
-I wrote a blog back in 2017 about being creative with depression and since then, I’ve also been diagnosed with bipolar.
-Depression is a part of my life now and I have to learn how to co-exist with it.
+I’ve even made an ultimate guide to planning a wedding with anxiety and depression.
+Depression is a part of my life with my own mental health and I have to learn how to co-exist with it.
 I’ve even made a list of 5 habits that keep me going.
 It’s all about honing the experience.

 The wedding industry is all about HAPPINESS, GRATITUDE, AND LOVE.
 Shiny shit, blingy crap, expensive things.
 Joy joy joy.
 Happy happy happy.
 BE HAPPY, YOU’VE FOUND YOUR SOUL MATE AND ALSO, BUY THIS PLEASE.
 Can’t afford it?
 Don’t worry, we have a branded credit card for that.
 Plan, spend, gain debt.
 Over and over and over again.
 How the hell is someone with depression supposed to wade through this loud mess of shoulds and dos.

 Did you know that every year, one in ten adults experience depression?
 It’s also the leading cause of disability for peeps between 15 and 44 years old.
 Someone dies of suicide every freakin’ 13 minutes.
 This means a LOT OF YOU ARE STRUGGLING RIGHT NOW.
 So I wanted to spend some time finding ways to work WITH pre-wedding depression, as best as possible.

 1. Hire a wedding planner